 Information for operators

-*Once a facility licence is approved for designation, a member of the Operational Support Services (OSS) team will contact the Operator to provide information on accessing the Operator Portal and how to submit reports.
+*Once a facility is licensed, a member of the Operational Support Services (OSS) team will contact the Operator to provide information on accessing the Operator Portal and how to submit reports

 New Brunswick early learning and child care facility designation & Policy 901